About Caledonia

 Caledonia’s Unique Advantages

-Engineering advances have opened up more of the UK’s waters to offshore wind development, but the locations where the multiple factors necessary for low-risk, low-cost power production coincide are limited.
+Engineering advances have opened more of the UK’s waters to offshore wind development, but the locations where the multiple factors necessary for low-risk, competitive power production coincide are limited.
 Caledonia is one such site…

 Water Depths

-Caledonia’s water depths are 40 to 100 m.
+Caledonia’s water depths are 40m to 100m.
 Three-quarters of the site is at depths that allow for fixed (rather than floating) foundations.

-This means the majority of the site can be built using the same type of jacket foundations which Ocean Winds optimised at Moray East, seeing Caledonia implement a proven, low-risk, low-cost engineering solution.
+This means most of the site can be built using the same type of jacket foundations which Ocean Winds optimised at Moray East.
+This enables Caledonia to implement a proven, low-risk, competitive engineering solution.

 Distance from Shore

 Caledonia is around 40km from shore and 70km from the nearest National Grid connection point.
-Beyond distances of approx 120km, DC technology becomes a necessity for subsea transmission.
-This means the additional costs associated with installing AC-DC convertors offshore and DC-AC convertors onshore can be avoided and the onshore substation will be smaller so will require less land and have a lesser impact on the surrounding environment.
+Beyond distances of approximately 120km, DC technology becomes a necessity for subsea transmission.
+This means the additional costs associated with installing AC-DC convertors offshore and DC-AC convertors onshore can be avoided.
+The onshore substation will be smaller so will require less land and have a lesser impact on the surrounding environment.

 Wind